afraz-khan/hush-hush/README.md

 <!-- ROADMAP -->
 ## Roadmap

-- [x] Add Changelog
+- [x] Make wallet scalable
-- [x] Add back to top links
+- [x] Add more deployement options
-- [] Add Additional Templates w/ Examples
-- [] Add "components" document to easily copy & paste sections of the readme
-- [] Multi-language Support
-    - [] Chinese
-    - [] Spanish

-See the [open issues](https://github.com/othneildrew/Best-README-Template/issues) for a full list of proposed features (and known issues).
+See the [open issues](https://github.com/afraz-khan/hush-hush/issues) for a full list of proposed features (and known issues).

 <p align="right">(<a href="#top">back to top</a>)</p>